 GP Career Support Hub

-A new GP Career Support Hub has been launched on the Future NHS platform, containing all of the information GPs need to support them throughout their career.
+A GP Career Support Hub has been launched on the Future NHS platform, containing all of the information GPs need to support them throughout their career.
 The GP Career Support Hub is a central information point with resources to support GPs at all stages of their career – from newly qualified doctors to those approaching the end of their career.
 It provides information, guidance and support on career development, learning, mentoring, appraisals, career options/flexibility, wellbeing, pay and pensions to enable GPs to realise fulfilling, rewarding and exciting careers in general practice.
 FutureNHS Collaboration Platform – FutureNHS Collaboration Platform

 We also offer traditional GP fellowships which give you the opportunity to work in General Practice whilst pursuing another interest.
 Contact us for more details.